lifelike-toolkit/documentation/modules/brain.md

 `new(self, context: str, participants: Set[str]) -> None `
 * Creates a new conversation.
 * Parameters:
-  * context: Unique context of the conversation. - participants`: A set of character names.
+  * context: Unique context of the conversation.
+  * participants: A set of character names.
+(Must be in Characters class)

 `update(self, context: str, participants: Set[str], log: List[List[str]]) -> None`